BRANSON, MISSOURI CELEBRATES RECORD-BREAKING 100 SHOWS

 Branson's 45-year-old live entertainment scene had been enjoyed by many thousands of visitors before it was "discovered" by the CBS television program 60 Minutes in 1991.
 Since that time, family entertainment has continued to explode here with a huge influx of performers, exciting additions to the area's famed amusement parks and increased focus on the Ozarks' limitless outdoor activities.

-April is also when the internationally-awarded Silver Dollar City theme park opens for the season with the first of its four seasonal festivals, World-Fest, bringing in hundreds of performers from around the world.
+April is also when the internationally-awarded Silver Dollar City theme park opens for the season with the first of its six seasonal festivals, World-Fest, bringing in hundreds of performers from around the world.
 Groups include a steel drum performance band from Trinidad, precision flag-throwers from Italy, musicians from Australia and acrobats from Africa.
 Throughout the year the park offers visitors a chance to spend a day in the 1880s Ozarks with traditional food, festivals, music, costumes and atmosphere, as well as themed rides.

 The surrounding Ozark Mountains provide the gorgeous backdrop for all this spectacular entertainment and are an ideal playground for outdoor enthusiasts, as well.
 Visitors can hike, bike or ride horseback through the wooded hills; three pristine lakes offer water activities galore with easy access to world-class fishing, boating, canoeing, kayaking, cruises, houseboats, jet-skiing and even duck rides.

-With three outlet malls featuring over 200 outlet stores, Branson offers name-brand merchandise as well as a remarkable assortment of heirloom crafts, designer clothing and handmade items.
+With two outlet malls featuring over 200 outlet stores, Branson offers name-brand merchandise as well as a remarkable assortment of heirloom crafts, designer clothing and handmade items.
 Branson's historic downtown shopping district is a step into the past with flower-lined streets, quaint shops, flea markets and old-fashioned hospitality.